tbang618/CC24/RustNotes/Rustlings2.md

 There are many methods to manipulate strings and string slices.
 Here are a few for this exercise that works on string slices:

-- `.trim()` returns a string slice with leading and  trailing white-spaces removed.
+- `.trim()`: returns a string slice with leading and  trailing white-spaces removed.
-- `.push_str(<str>)`: appends a string slice to a string object.
+- `.push_str(<str>)`: appends a string slice to a string object (returns nothing).
 - `.replace(<pattern>, <replacement>)`: in a given string slice, take a (sub-)string slice to match and replace any instance with the replacement (sub-)string slice.
 It returns a `String`.
 - `.repeat(<n : u32>)` returns a string of the string slice repeated `n` times.

 To concatenate strings, there are several options.
 Using `push_str()` may be tedious, because it is not an expression (returns nothing, so can't be chained), but mutates the string it operates on in place, so that you would need to explicitly return the new string.
-Much more easily:
+The shorthand expression:
 ``` Rust
 <String> + <string slice>
 ```